 Where do you start?

 The most important do before requesting your employer to start salary sacrificing is to speak to a financial planner who can look at the big picture and see how this piece of the puzzle fits in.

 A financial planner can assist in creating an appropriate overall financial strategy and consider salary sacrifice in the context of your long term plan.

 Call The Hopkins Group on 1800 726 082 and ask to speak to a financial planner who can help assess if salary packaging is a good option for you.
 You can also fill out an online enquiry to get in touch with our team.

-Disclaimer: Brendan Peach is an Authorised Representative and John Hopkins Financial Services Pty Ltd is a Corporate Representative of WealthSure Financial Services Pty Ltd Level 1 190 Stirling Street PERTH WA 6000 ACN:130 288 578 AFSL: 326450.
+Disclaimer: John Hopkins Financial Services Pty Ltd is a Corporate Representative of WealthSure Financial Services Pty Ltd Level 1 190 Stirling Street PERTH WA 6000 ACN:130 288 578 AFSL: 326450.

 General Advice Warning: This advice may not be suitable to you because it contains general advice that has not been tailored to your personal circumstances.
 Please seek personal financial advice prior to acting on this information.